-We have audited the accompanying consolidated financial statements of Renaissance Charitable Foundation, Inc. and its subsidiaries (the "Foundation"), which comprise the consolidated statement of financial position as of December 31, 2019, and the related consolidated statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the consolidated financial statements.
+We have audited the accompanying consolidated financial statements of Renaissance Charitable Foundation, Inc. and its subsidiaries (the "Foundation"), which comprise the consolidated statements of financial position as of December 31, 2020 and 2019, and the related consolidated statements of activities, functional expenses and cash flows for the years then ended, and the related notes to the consolidated financial statements.